- Download our Moving to Bahrain Guide (PDF)

-The cost of living in Bahrain is consistently on the increase due to inflation, as well as the presence of a growing Western expat population prepared to pay more for goods and services.
+The cost of living in Bahrain is consistently on the rise due to inflation and the presence of a Western expat population prepared to pay premium prices for goods and services.

-That said, compared to other regional commercial centres, such as Dubai and Abu Dhabi, Bahrain is still a reasonable destination when it comes to balancing the budget and putting away a little something extra in the bank account.
+That said, compared to other regional commercial centres such as Dubai and Abu Dhabi, Bahrain is still a reasonable destination when it comes to balancing the budget and keeping a little something extra in the bank.

-The 2016 Mercer Cost of Living Survey ranked Manama, the country's capital and largest city, 71st out of 209 cities.
-However, as in all locations, cost of living can vary tremendously depending on the lifestyle one chooses to lead, and salary can be high or low in proportion to an expat's nationality, experience and academic qualifications.
+The 2023 Mercer Cost of Living Survey ranked Manama, the country's capital and largest city, 98th out of 227 cities.
+As in all locations, however, the cost of living can vary tremendously depending on the lifestyle expats choose to lead.

 Cost of accommodation in Bahrain

 Accommodation will be the most significant expat expense.
 Costs are generally high, but there are plenty of different housing options that will satisfy nearly every budget.
 Property inside expat compounds is by far the priciest, so opting for an apartment in town will certainly cost less.

 Despite the island's compact size, public transport options are currently somewhat limited, resulting in most expats needing to budget for a private vehicle.
 Again, prices vary tremendously based on several factors.
 Buying a pre-owned, older make and model will be the cheapest option here.
 Renting a car is also an option, if an expat plans a short stay of just a few months.

 Cost of groceries in Bahrain